gregorbj/Archive-VisionEval/api/model_system_design.md

 The the VisionEval framework uses the year and multiplier information to convert the data to be stored in the datastore.
 All currency values are stored in base year currency units and all values are stored without exponents.

 #### 6.5.
 The Datastore

-Currently GreenSTEP/RSPM and related models store data in R binary files (rda files).
+VisionEval changes the approach to storing model data from that of the GreenSTEP and RSPM models and related models.
+Those models stored data primarily in R data frames as binary files (rda files).
 The largest of these files are the simulated household files which store all of the information for all simulated households in an Azone (e.g. counties in GreenSTEP).
-All the data for households in the Azone are stored in a data frame where each row corresponds to a record of an individual household and the columns are household attributes.
+All the data for households in the Azone are stored in a single data frame where each row corresponds to a record of an individual household and the columns are household attributes.
 Vehicle data for households are stored as lists in the data frame.
 This approach had some benefits:
 - Storage and retrieval are part of the R language: one line of code to store a data frame, and one line of code to retrieve;
 - It is easy to apply models to data frames; and
 - Vehicle data can be stored as lists within a household data frame, eliminating the need to join tables.